Today, I will be sharing how I set up my self-employed business after I arrived in Canada.

 When I work with people offline, they provide the equipment and anything else required for the work so it costs me nothing beyond transportation to get to their location.

-If you have a more people intensive business, your set up costs will probably be higher.
+If you have a more people-intensive business, your setup costs will probably be higher.

 Since I finished with the basics, I’ve spent a lot of time networking and building my contacts while also working on personal projects.